brasten/yodlee-unofficial-guide/README.md

 An **UPDATE** is this document's term for the `Yodlee -> API Customer` interaction.
 During an update, the customer retrieves new information from Yodlee.
 The most obvious form of this is pulling new data via the relevant APIs (accounts, transactions, etc).
 But this also refers to the process utilizing the Data Extract API.

+  Possible sources of confusion:
-  - Possible source of confusion: Yodlee seems to be using the term "Update" to refer to Refresh in some cases.
+  - Yodlee seems to be using the term "Update" to refer to Refresh in some cases.
-    The most confusing instance of this seems to be the renaming of some fields<sup>(1)</sup> between the YSL 1.0 and YSL 1.1 API versions (listed below).

-    *Open Question: Does this rename signify something important??
-Because the original names *seem* more accurate.*

-    - `nextRefreshScheduled` -> `nextUpdateScheduled`
-    - `lastRefreshed` -> `lastUpdated`
-    - `lastRefreshAttempt` -> `lastUpdateAttempt`
+  - YSL 1.0 -> 1.1 changed some field names replacing the word "refresh" with "update."
+Why?

-## Hints to Intentions ##
+## BUCKET: Hints on Intentions ##

-Yodlee's documentation tends to lack detailed explanation of how a given data model is intended to be used.
+Yodlee's documentation tends to lack detailed explanation of how a given data model or API is intended to be used.

 As such, here is a collection of hints for various parts of their API.
 Ideally each of these is given its own section with detailed explanations once those are available or figured out.

 - `ProviderAccount.dataset[]` vs `Account(s).dataset[]`: are they the same?
 Experience shows they are NOT, which came as a surprise.
   - *"Previously, to detect the success of the aggregation process, you checked statusCode at the account-level.
 In Yodlee Core API v1.1 you have to check the dataset.additionalStatus at the account-level."*<sup>(1)</sup>  Why "account-level?"
   - *"The account.updateEligibility field provided in the GET accounts endpoint can be used to display the refresh or edit credentials options."*<sup>(1)</sup> `account.updateEligibility` isn't even a thing, but assuming they mean account-level dataset.updateEligibility.

+- Does this rename signify something important??
+Because the original names *seem* more accurate.*
+  - `nextRefreshScheduled` -> `nextUpdateScheduled`
+  - `lastRefreshed` -> `lastUpdated`
+  - `lastRefreshAttempt` -> `lastUpdateAttempt`

 ## Interactive Refresh / Account Status ##